-The AD7675 is configured to use the parallel interface (Figure 13) when the SER/PAR is held low.
-The data can be read either after each conversion, which is during the next acquisition phase, or during the following conversion as shown, respectively, in Figure 14 and Figure 15.
-When the data is read during the conversion, however, it is recommended that it be read-only during the first half of the conversion phase.
-That avoids any potential feedthrough between voltage transients on the digital interface and the most critical analog conversion circuitry.
+The AD7677 is configured to use the parallel interface (Figure 13) when the SER/PAR is held low.
+The data can either be read after each conversion, which is during the next acquisition phase, or during the following conversion as shown, respectively, in Figure 14 and Figure 15.
+When the data is read during the conversion however, it is recommended that it is a read-only during the first half of the conversion phase.
+This avoids any potential feedthrough between voltage transients on the digital interface and the most critical analog conversion circuitry.

 Figure 14.
-Slave Parallel Data Timing for Reading (Read after Convert)
+Slave Parallel Data Timing for Reading (Read After Convert)